vegaprotocol/specs/specs/0000-market-making-order-type.md

 ## How they are constructed for the order book

+Input data:
+1. The commitment, batch of buy orders, batch of sell orders (as submitted in the [liquidity provision network transaction](????-mm-mechanics.md).)
+1. Any limit orders that the market maker has on the book at a point in time.

 ### Refining list of orders

-Market makers may post
+Steps:
+1. Calculate `liquidity_obligation`, as per calculation in the [market making mechanics spec](????-mm-mechanics.md).

+1. Subtract from step-1 the amount of the `liquidity_obligation` that is being fulfilled by any limit orders the market maker has on the book at this point in time.

+1. Using this adjusted `liquidity_obligation`, calculate the `liquidity-normalised-proportion` for each of the orders in the batch of buy or sell orders (for clarity, this does not include any other limit orders that the market maker has).

+1. Calculate the volumes of each order in the refined buy/sell order list

-- remove any that would trade on entry.
+1. Remove any that would trade on entry
--
-- calculate the normalised volume with this filtered list.

-1. Subtract limit orders from your liquidity obligations on each side.
-Subtract the siskas implied by your limit orders from your obligation.

-_Example: ADD_

-2. If any of the orders submitted would result in a trade, they are excluded from the valid list of market making orders.

-_Example: ADD_

-Resulting List:
+1. Redo step-3 and step-4.
+These orders now form the refined list of orders.
+Each of them has a volume and a price level and can be applied to the order book.

-### Calculating volume / size
+### Calculating volume / size (for step-3)

-Once a final valid list of orders is ascertained, we must undertake the following steps:
+For any list of market maker orders, first normalise the liquidity proportions, then calculate the volumes of orders using the `probability_of_trading` (see [Quant risk model spec](0018-quant-risk-models.ipynb)).

+#### Normalising liquidity proportions for a set of market making orders:

-1. Calculate the `liquidity-normalised-proportion` for all valid orders, where:
+Calculate the `liquidity-normalised-proportion` for all valid orders, where:

 `liquidity-normalised-proportion = liquidity-proportion-for-order / sum-all-buy/sell-orders(liquidity-proportion-for-order)`